Updated December 2015

-Barton County is served by the Southwest office of KU Medical Center's Area Health Education Centers (AHECs) in Garden City, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Barton County is served by KU Medical Center's Area Health Education Centers (AHECs), which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

-- Barton County is part of the Northwest Medical Education Network with Michael Machen, MD, a resident of Quinter, serving as the Medical Education Director.
+- Barton County is part of the North-Central Medical Education Network with Scott Owings, M.D., a resident of Salina, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 47 KU Medical Center graduates live and/or practice in Barton County.
+- 55 KU Medical Center alumni live and/or practice in Barton County.

-- 7 shifts were covered by temporary physicians, which allowed Barton County physicians necessary time off in 2012.
+- 15 shifts were covered by temporary physicians, which allowed Barton County physicians necessary time off in Fiscal Year 2015.
 These coverages were made via KU Medical Center's Kansas Locum Tenens and Kansas Medical Resource programs.

-- 3 Barton County health care employers exhibited with 2012 Kansas Career Opportunities, which is designed to introduce medical students, residents and other health care professionals to rural communities looking to hire.
+- 1 Barton County health care employer exhibited with 2015 Kansas Career Opportunities, which is designed to introduce medical students, residents and other health care professionals to rural communities looking to hire.

-- 362 professional education and administrative visits in Barton County occurred in 2012 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 195 professional education and administrative visits in Barton County occurred in FY15 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.